codecrafters-io/build-your-own-grep/stage_descriptions/filesearch-01-dr5.md

 ### Tests

-The tester will create test files and search them:
+The tester will create test files and search them using your program:

 ```bash
 # Create test file